JRC1995/Abstractive-Summarization/README.md

 hidden_encoder is the final list of encoded hidden state

-The first decoder input is the probability distribution with 1 at the index of <SOS>, in other words, one hot encoded representation of <SOS> - which signifies the start of decoding.
+The first decoder input is the word vector representation of <SOS> which siginfies the start of decoding.

 I am using the first encoded_hidden_state as the initial decoder state.
 The first encoded_hidden_state may have the least